geekyabhi/geekyabhi/README.md

 ### Glad to see you here! &nbsp; !

 I'm a Second-year student pursuing Bachelors's in Computer Science 🎓 from JSSATE Noida 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
+Apart from that i spend my time in reading books and mentoring others who need👨🏻‍💻.
 I'm currently into Backend Development 🕸️ and working on my Data Structures and Algorithms 🤓.